Slovakia at the 2026 Winter Olympics

-Slovakia will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Slovakia competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Tomáš Tatar and Viktória Čerňanská were the country's flagbearer during the opening ceremony.
+Meanwhile, Jakub Šiarnik and Rebeka Cully were the country's flagbearer during the closing ceremony.

+For the first time since 2002, Slovakia failed to secure a single Winter Olympic medal.
+However, the men's ice hockey team made headlines around the world after finishing 4th in the men's ice hockey tournament.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.